apache/lucenenet/websites/site/contributing/make-release.md

 uid: contributing/make-release
 ---

-# Making a release of Lucene.Net
+# Making a release of Lucene.NET

 > [!NOTE]
 > This is a project-specific procedure, based on the [Apache Release Creation Process](https://infra.apache.org/release-publishing.html)

+> [!NOTE]
+> All commands should be executed from the root of the Lucene.NET repository unless otherwise stated.

 ## Versioning